 🌡️Storing

 - Freezing: Freeze leftovers in a sealed container for up to 3 months.
 You can also freeze this cake FULLY DECORATED, in a sealed extra large cake carrier (affiliate link) for up to 1 month.
+Defrost at room temperature.

-If you are looking for the ultimate happy birthday cake, this Root Beer Float Cake is it!
+If you are looking for the ultimate happy birthday cake, this Root Beer Float Layer Cake is it!

-🎂 Root Beer Float Cake Recipe
+🎂 Root Beer Float Layer Cake Recipe

 Ingredients